Lovekus969/To-Do-List-/README.md

 # To-Do-List- Simple and clean project is ready to use now.
-This is a simple real-world To-Do List application built using **HTML**, **CSS**, and **JavaScript**.
+This is a simple, real-world To-Do List application built using **HTML**, **CSS**, and **JavaScript**.

-ééProblem found  in security of the code whihc is week but i dont want to protrct it anymore as it just carry the information wich user need fro self but anyhow i will add the confused javascript version in it .will use concept of JavaScript Obfuscator Tool
+ééProblem found  in security of the code, which is weak, but i don't want to protect it anymore as it just carry the information which user needs fro self but anyhow I will add the confusing JavaScript version in it . will use the concept of the JavaScript Obfuscator Tool
 <img width="275" height="217" alt="image" src="https://github.com/user-attachments/assets/1507fe87-ed2a-4baf-8b66-86a8271dfa73" />

-So far so good lets comment out the js file and pinned the confused file  inside the main index file its working well.
+So far, so good lets comment out the js file and pinned the confused file  inside the main index file its working well.
-Pending the work or next moove
+Pending the work or next move

-We have to done the pannel page background justllike and animation like a river st the back is running such 3d diplay so thtauser feel relaxing while use this world wide application
+We have to do the panel page background just like an animation, like a river at the back is running, such a 3d display so that the user feels relaxed while using this worldwide application
-Solution : i will add div and the backgorund at the back lets update the index file and the css
+Solution: I will add a div and the background at the back.
+Let's update the index file and the CSS